 The Crown jewels of Bohemia are hidden here- a treasure box full of mysteries.

-This castle also has precious Christian relics, Bohemian antiques and numerous documents related to the political history of the country.
+This castle also has precious Christian relics, Bohemian antiques and numerous documents related to the country’s political history.

 This location is popularly used for festivities and parades.